acmucsd/membership-portal-ui-rewrite/README.md

 ### Setup Repo

 If it's your first time running the repository, run `yarn` to install all `node_modules` packages.
+If your global yarn version isn't compatible, try prefixing instances of `yarn` with `corepack`, e.g. `corepack yarn` (this applies to later commands as well).

 Run `yarn dev` to start a dev environment with the testing API.